-- must be at least 8 and less than 18 years old; youth hunters age 15-17 must comply with all licensing requirements, but Class N or NN stamp not required (see page 46), - between the ages 8-14 must be accompanied by a licensed adult, who must also wear 400 square inches of blaze orange, may not hunt or possess implements for the taking of wildlife and must remain near enough to the youth to render advice and assistance.
+- must be less than 18 years old; youth hunters age 15-17 must comply with all licensing requirements, but Class N or NN stamp not required (see page 46), - less than 15 years old must be accompanied by a licensed adult, who must also wear 400 square inches of blaze orange, may not hunt or possess implements for the taking of wildlife and must remain near enough to the youth to render advice and assistance.
+An adult assisting a youth hunter during any special youth season may handle the hunter's firearm to provide safe handling advice and help.

 All accompanying adult nonresidents must possess a Class E license + CS/LE stamp or Class E-L license.